Design-Based Inference for Spatial Experiments under Unknown Interference: Conclusion

-We illustrate our approach using simulation and two examples from real-world spatial experiments.
-The examples show the soundness of our proposed methods, but also point to areas for refinement in further research.
-These include introducing methods to boost power, for example, by incorporating spatial covariate information, and to further improve finite sample inference.
+We illustrate our approach using simulation and applications to two real-world studies on forest conservation.
+The examples show the soundness of our proposed methods but also point to areas for further research.
+These include introducing methods to increase precision, for example, through covariate adjustment, variance estimation under less restrictive conditions, and inference for joint hypotheses. \\ {\it Disclosure: The authors report there are no competing interests to declare.}